 Walnut Creek is a leafy suburb in the East Bay area of San Francisco.
-With its green open spaces, sports fields and facilities for extra-curricular pursuits, it is known for being a family-friendly area.
+With its green open spaces, sports fields and facilities for extra-curricular pursuits, it's well known for being a family-friendly area.

 There is a strong sense of community in Walnut Creek with a number of good public and private schools in the area.
 The suburb is well connected to San Francisco by the Bay Area Rapid Transit (BART) system and bus.
 There are also a number of bike lanes and trails for cycling enthusiasts.

 Novato, located in the North Bay region of San Francisco, is another great area for expats with children.
 There are numerous good public schools in the area, as well as several private schools.
 Novato has an abundance of parks and museums, so there's plenty for families to do.
 There is also a growing number of chic eateries and boutique fashion stores in the area.

 Young and trendy areas in San Francisco

 San Francisco is popular with young expats starting careers in the area's famous tech hub, and it has some excellent living options for those that want to be close to the hustle and bustle of the Golden Gate City.

-South of Market, or SoMa as it is more commonly known, is one of the largest neighbourhoods in San Francisco and has been under renewed development since around 2010.
+South of Market, or SoMa as it is more commonly known, is one of the largest neighbourhoods in San Francisco.
 The area is sprawling with trendy clubs, software headquarters, bars and eateries.
 It is also close to the Museum of Modern Art.

 SoMa’s proximity to the city centre makes it perfect for those who make it a priority to be close to work, and its massive residential blocks and warehouse conversions are popular with young professionals in San Francisco.